mistralai/platform-docs-public/docs/platform/06-changelog.md

     - `open-mistral-7b` (aka `mistral-tiny-2312`): renamed from `mistral-tiny`.
 The endpoint `mistral-tiny` will be deprecated in three months.
     - `open-mixtral-8x7B` (aka `mistral-small-2312`): renamed from `mistral-small`.
 The endpoint `mistral-small` will be deprecated in three months.
     - `mistral-small-latest` (aka `mistral-small-2402`): new model.
    - `mistral-medium-latest` (aka `mistral-medium-2312`): old model.
-The previous mistral-medium has been dated and tagged as `mistral-medium-2312`.
+The previous `mistral-medium` has been dated and tagged as `mistral-medium-2312`.
+The endpoint `mistral-medium` will be deprecated in three months.
     - `mistral-large-latest` (aka `mistral-large-2402`): our new flagship model with leading performance.

 - New API capabilities:
-    - Function calling: available for Mistral-small, Mistral-medium, and Mistral-large.
+    - Function calling: available for Mistral Small, Mistral Medium, and Mistral Large.
     - JSON mode: available for Mistral Small, Mistral Medium, and Mistral Large

 - La Plateforme: